ChimeHQ/Neon/README.md

 It might be surprising to see that many of the types in RangeState are marked `@MainActor`.
 Right now, I have found no way to both support the hybrid sync/async functionality while also not being tied to a global actor.
 I think this is the most resonable trade-off, but I would very much like to lift this restriction.
 However, I believe it will require [language changes](https://forums.swift.org/t/isolation-assumptions/69514/47).

-### TreeSitterClient

-This library is a hybrid sync/async interface to [SwiftTreeSitter][SwiftTreeSitter].
-It features:

-- UTF-16 code-point (`NSString`-compatible) API for edits, invalidations, and queries
-- Processing edits of `String` objects, or raw bytes
-- Invalidation translation to the current content state regardless of background processing
-- On-demand nested language resolution via tree-sitter's injection system
-- Background processing when needed to scale to large documents

-Tree-sitter uses separate compiled parsers for each language.
-There are a variety of ways to use tree-sitter parsers with SwiftTreeSitter.
-Check out that project for details.

 ### Neon

 The top-level module includes systems for managing text styling.
 It is also text-system independent.
 It makes very few assumptions about how text is stored, displayed, or styled.
 It also includes some components for use with stock AppKit and UIKit systems.
 These are provided for easy integration, not maximum performance.